Running and debugging GStreamer Applications

 the non-versioned one if it is set.

 Setting this variable to an empty string will cause GStreamer not to scan any system paths at all for plug-ins.
-This can be useful if you're running uninstalled (for development purposes) or while running testsuites.
+This can be useful if you're running a development environment (for development purposes) or while running testsuites.

 This environment variable can be set to a colon-separated list of paths (or a semicolon-separated list on Windows).
 GStreamer will scan these paths for GStreamer plug-ins.
 These plug-ins will be loaded in addition to, and before, the plug-ins in the system paths.